How to: Configure a Data-Driven Unit Test

 Data Connection String

 To edit the Data Connection String property, click the property in the Properties window and then click the ellipsis (…).
-This re-opens the New Test Data Source Wizard, with which you can specify a new data source as you did in step 4.
+This opens the Choose Data Source dialog box, which lists several possible data sources, including ODBC, Microsoft SQL Server, and Microsoft Access.
+Choosing a data source opens a dialog box specific to the type of data source; you use this dialog box to configure the connection properties for the data source.
 When you have finished configuring the data connection, the connection string appears as the value for Data Connection String.
 This string is also stored as an attribute of the unit test method.

 Using a plain-text password in your connection string is not secure.
-Instead, use Windows Authentication if you can.
+Instead, use Windows Authentication if possible.
 You can also use the DataSourceAttribute together with an application configuration file in which you encrypt the <connectionStrings> section.
 For more information, see Implementing a Protected Configuration Provider.

 Data Provider Name